Header Image for Windlesham Parish Council

 Governance Efficiency

-More tailored governance, but may duplicate effort, increasing admin costs.
+Governance is more tailored to village priorities, but may duplicate effort, increasing admin costs.

 No formal local governance and reliance on a unitary authority with limited local responsiveness.